telecasteren/foodiegram/TO-DO.md

 ## TO DO

-**Auth page**

-- Mobile navbar .active li element updated

 **Feed**

 - Sort options
+- Color design on new post form
-- Create post form
+- Create new post button styling

 **Profile**